tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

  * indoor (defaul value of 10 dB) :math:`\rightarrow X_\mathrm{I} \sim N(\mu_\mathrm{I}, \sigma_\mathrm{I}^2)`.
  * external walls penetration (default value 5 dB) :math:`\rightarrow X_\mathrm{W} \sim N(\mu_\mathrm{W}, \sigma_\mathrm{W}^2)`

-The simulator generates a shadowing value per each active link according to nodes'position the first time the link is used for transmitting.
-In case of transmissions from outdoor nodes to indoor ones, and viceversa, the standard deviation (:math:`\sigma_\mathrm{IO}`) has to be calculated as the square root of the sum of the quadratic values of the standard deviatio in case of outdoor nodes and the one for the external walls penetration.
-This is due to the fact that that the components producing the shadowing are independent of ewach other; therefore, the variance of a distribution resulting from the sum of two independent normal ones is the sum of the variances.
+The simulator generates a shadowing value per each active link according to nodes' position the first time the link is used for transmitting.
+In case of transmissions from outdoor nodes to indoor ones, and vice-versa, the standard deviation (:math:`\sigma_\mathrm{IO}`) has to be calculated as the square root of the sum of the quadratic values of the standard deviatio in case of outdoor nodes and the one for the external walls penetration.
+This is due to the fact that that the components producing the shadowing are independent of each other; therefore, the variance of a distribution resulting from the sum of two independent normal ones is the sum of the variances.

 .. math::